+Lactoferrin is a protein found in cow milk and human milk.
 Colostrum, the first milk produced after a baby is born, contains high levels of lactoferrin, about seven times the amount found in milk produced later on.
 Lactoferrin is also found in fluids in the eye, nose, respiratory tract, intestine, and elsewhere.
 People use lactoferrin as medicine.

 Some people worry about getting “mad cow disease” from medicinal lactoferrin taken from cows, but this risk is generally considered very small.
 Additionally, most medicinal human lactoferrin is taken from specially engineered rice.

 Lactoferrin is used for treating stomach and intestinal ulcers, diarrhea, and hepatitis C. It is also used as an antioxidant and to protect against bacterial and viral infections.
 Other uses include stimulating the immune system, preventing tissue damage related to aging, promoting healthy intestinal bacteria, preventing cancer, and regulating the way the body processes iron.

 In industrial agriculture, lactoferrin is used to kill bacteria during meat processing.